Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/step-by-step-guide-to-minting-your-git-commit-as-an-nft.md

 > Note: Never share this secret phrase, and don't lose it!
 It's the only way to enter your wallet! 🆘

 Click the lock, and write down the phrase here.
-It's super important you write this down or save it in a super-secure location before going on.
+Before continuing, you must write this down or save it in a super-secure location.

 ![Viewing the secret passphrase](https://cdn.hashnode.com/res/hashnode/image/upload/v1641651562136/88nSnUSd_.png)